c5k1m/cse15l-lab-reports/lab-report-1-week2.md

 # Introduction

-This report contains a tutorial on how to log onto a course-sepcific account on `ieng6`.
+This blog contains a tutorial on how to log onto a course-sepcific account on `ieng6`.
 Each step be separated and will include a screenshot or multiple of them as well as a brief description of what to do in that particular step.
 Let's get started!